 Moreover, Colorado family law courts also impute income to a servicemember who receives lodging or food in lieu of BAH or BAS.
 In re: Marriage of Long, 921 P.2d 67 (Colo.
 1996), the Colorado Supreme Court decided that a servicemember who lives in military housing pays child support and maintenance as if he/she were actually receiving BAH!

 The reason?
 Military housing is considered an "in-kind payment," much like a company car provided by a private-sector employer.
-There may be common-sense exceptions, however - a servicemember living in a Quonset hut may be able to convince the trial judge that it is not the financial equivalent of proper family housing or the full BAH at the with-dependents rate.
+One may be able to argue for a common-sense exception, however.
+For example, a servicemember living in a Quonset hut may be able to convince the trial judge that it is not the financial equivalent of proper family housing or the full BAH at the with-dependents rate.

 DFAS Home Page.
 Comprehensive information, and links to military pay charts, BAH calculator, COLA tables, etc.